BVCA Summit: Investing for a better economy | 9-10 September 2025, London

 CIO, Northern Gritstone

-Marion Bernard is Chief Investment Officer at Northern Gritstone, a ground-breaking investment company investing into early-stage life sciences and technology companies in the North of England, primarily backing university spin outs in Leeds, Liverpool, Manchester, and Sheffield.
+Marion Bernard is Chief Investment Officer at Northern Gritstone, a ground-breaking investment company funding and supporting early-stage life sciences and technology companies in the North of England, primarily backing university spin outs in Leeds, Liverpool, Manchester, and Sheffield.
+Its portfolio includes opportunities in some of the UK’s fastest growing sectors such as life sciences, health tech, advanced materials, clean tech, quantum computing, AI and semiconductors.

-Marion began her career at Barclays, before joining 3i where she worked in the 3i northern team and in the 3i global life sciences team.
-As CEO, Marion led Northstar Ventures to become a pre-eminent regional fund manager focused on university spin outs, seed and early-stage venture deals.
+Marion began her career at Barclays, before joining 3i where she worked in the northern team and in the global life sciences team.
+Marion led Northstar Ventures, a regional fund manager focused on university spin outs, seed and early-stage venture deals as CEO, before joining the initial leadership team at BGF in 2011 as Regional Director (London and Southeast).
+Immediately before joining Northern Gritstone in Jan 2022, Marion was UK Managing Director for the US investment company, Firmament Group, focused on growth and venture deals.

 Partner, Debevoise & Plimpton